turnerlabs/airflow_stack_docker/README.md

 --- Build the airflow docker image

 `docker build --rm -t turnerlabs/docker-airflow .`

+--- Delete the airflow directory in this repo.

+--- Create the airflow directory and chmod 777 to this directory.
+This is needed for the compose up.

 --- Run Docker Compose up to start up the airflow stack(webserver, scheduler, worker, redis, mysql)